-- -The curriculum is bespoke to the Academy and developed around the needs and experiences of our children.
+- -Our curriculum was highly praised by OFSTED in our recent visit.
+'School leaders have revised the curriculum to provide rich and meaningful experiences for pupils.' - -The curriculum is bespoke to the Academy and developed around the needs and experiences of our children.
 The curriculum has vastly evolved since the previous inspection and is underpinned by clear basic skills, with clear continuity and progression.
 At the heart of the curriculum is the need to provide children with real, first hand experiences. - -Coordinators review and write action plans to show developments in all subjects to maximize children's learning. - We have a strong locality with an ethos of sharing expertise and CPD opportunities.
 Good practice is also shared through staff meetings, INSET Days, moderation sessions and year group meetings. - -Silver Arts Mark and Gold School Games Kite Mark have been gained.
-They have all been implemented through a cross Key Stage approach and therefore have had greater impact. - -Extra-curricular before and after school clubs include a wide of range activities e.g. art, dance, sport, music and coding. - -Forest Schools programme that enhances the Science and DT curriculum for all Year 4 children and children on our Pupil Premium register. - -Structured Read, Write Inc. phonics programme with proven results. - -Intervention programmes delivered across the school to support identified children in making developments to close the gap between them and their peers. - -Year 2, 5 and 6 booster groups in Writing and Maths are taking place. - -Personalised learning is evidenced through differentiation and use of ILPs. - -School leaders have lead INSET with other Academies and Schools within the locality on our broad and balanced curriculum. - -Digital Leaders have been appointed and have been specially trained to develop E Safety learning.
+They have all been implemented through a cross Key Stage approach and therefore have had greater impact. - -Extra-curricular before and after school clubs include a wide of range activities e.g. art, dance, sport, music and coding. - -Forest Schools programme that enhances the Science curriculum for all Year 4 children and children on our Pupil Premium register. - -Structured Read, Write Inc. phonics programme with proven results. - -Intervention programmes delivered across the school to support identified children in making developments to close the gap between them and their peers. - -Year 2, 5 and 6 booster groups in Writing and Maths are taking place. - -Personalised learning is evidenced through differentiation and use of ILPs. - -School leaders have lead INSET with other Academies and Schools within the locality on our broad and balanced curriculum. - -Digital Leaders have been appointed and have been specially trained to developed E Safety learning.